rook/rook/Documentation/Upgrade/rook-upgrade.md

 !!! hint
     If you are upgrading via the Helm chart, the common resources and CRDs are automatically updated.

-First apply updates to Rook-Ceph common resources.
+First apply updates to Rook common resources.
 This includes modified privileges (RBAC) needed by the Operator.
 Also update the Custom Resource Definitions (CRDs).

 Get the latest common resources manifests that contain the latest changes.